-Consider the phrase "gaming the system", which means: using the rules or policies of a system or institution against itself.
-"Gaming the system," in this sense, is,

-When I use the term "rules" here I mean both rules that the game's designers have put in the game and rule-like properties players' discover and exploit ("emergent properties").
+Consider the phrase gaming the system, which means using the rules or policies of a system or institution against itself.
+Gaming the system, in this sense, is, oddly enough, close to the core meaning of gaming in the sense of playing digital games.
+At its foundation, gaming is about discovering how the rules of a game can be used to a player's advantage in order to accomplish the player's goals.
+When I use the term rules here I mean both rules that the game's designers have put in the game and rulelike properties players' discover and exploit (emergent properties).
 In this sense gaming is always about problem solving.
-But, crucially, this problem solving is integrated with self interest.
+But, crucially, this problem solving is integrated with self-interest.
 There is something personal at stake for the player in solving the problems.
-It is personal, not just in the sense of "winning" or "losing" (which is not required), but in the sense of accomplishing goals to which the player is personally and emotional committed in the way in which people are often personally and emotionally committed to winning and losing.
+It is personal, not just in the sense of winning or losing, which is not required, but in the sense of accomplishing goals to which the player is personally and emotionally committed in the way in which people are often personally and emotionally committed to winning and losing.

-It might be objected at this point that the goals in a video game are set by the designers, not the players.
-Therefore, they are not really, or, at least, not deeply the player's goals.
-But this is not, in my experience, how gamers look at game goals.
+It might be objected at this point that the goals in a digital game are set by the designers, not the players.
+Therefore, they are not really, or at least, not deeply, the player's goals.
+But this is not, in my experience, how players look at game goals.
 First, players accept game goals via the act of having chosen to play the game.
-Second, they adapt and transform the goals personally by seeking to accomplish them in their own way (style, skill level, their own standards of accomplishment-thus, some players replay bosses they have beat, or repeat whole levels of games, to "do it better").
+Second, they adapt and transform the goals personally by seeking to accomplish them in their own way-style, skill level, their own standards of accomplishment.
+Thus, some players replay bosses they have beat, or repeat whole levels of games, to do it better.
 Good games allow for this and often offer multiple ways to solve a problem.
-Third, in many games, gamers can set goals of their own, which they must, of course, accomplish within the parameters afforded by the game's rules (e.g., getting through the museum level of Thief: Deadly Shadows without killing any guard or ever being seen).
-Fourth, in some games (e.g., The Sims) players set almost all the goals themselves.
+Third, in many games, players can set goals of their own, which they must, of course, accomplish within the parameters afforded by the game's rules (e.g., getting through the museum level of Thief: Deadly Shadows (2004) without killing any guard or ever being seen).

+Fourth, in some games (e.g., The Sims, 2000) players set almost all the goals themselves.

 So gamers care about their goals in a game and problem solving is personal.
-We know from considerable research on the human brain that people learn more deeply when there is an emotional attachment to their learning and problem solving, when something is "at stake" for them personally (Damasio, 1994, 1999, 2003).
+We know from considerable research on the human brain that people learn more deeply when there is an emotional attachment to their learning and problem solving, when something is at stake for them personally (Damasio, 1994, 1999, 2003).
 Fear is often the effective emotion for learning in life, but it does not have to be-other emotions work as well.
-Saying there is an emotional attachment means that something is felt to be personally "at stake" for the player or learner in problem solving.
-Winning and losing is one way-though not the only way-this effect is created in games.
+Saying there is an emotional attachment means that something is felt to be personally at stake for the player or learner in problem solving.
+Winning and losing is one way, though not the only way that this effect is created in games.

-Property 2: Gaming as Micro-Control that Gives Rise to Either Embodied Intimacy or a Reach of Power and Vision
+Property 2: Gaming as microcontrol that gives rise to either embodied intimacy or a reach of power and vision.

-Many but not all games have avatars which the player controls-like the master thief Garrett in the Thief games or Solid Snake in the Metal Gear Solid games.
-However, in video games in general the player "micro-controls" one or more elements in the game.
-By "micro-control" I mean that the player can affect the movements and actions of that element or elements at a fine-grained, detailed level.
+Many but not all games have avatars which the player controls, like the master thief Garrett in the Thief games or Solid Snake in the Metal Gear Solid games.
+However, in digital games in general the player microcontrols one or more elements in the game.
+By microcontrol I mean that the player can affect the movements and actions of that element or elements at a fine-grained, detailed level.